-About 200,000 New Zealanders become sick with food poisoning each year. and many of the ways we store, prepare and cook food increases our risk of getting sick with disease-causing bacteria like Campylobacter, E-coli and Salmonella.
+About 200,000 New Zealanders become sick with food poisoning each year.
+Many of the ways you store, prepare and cook food increases your risk of being one of those people who get sick with disease-causing bacteria like Campylobacter, E-coli and Salmonella.

-Here’s our top tips for making sure the food we eat doesn’t send us running to the bathroom with abdominal cramps, diarrhoea or vomiting:
+Here’s our top tips for making sure the food you eat doesn’t send you running to the bathroom with abdominal (tummy) cramps, diarrhoea (runny poos) or vomiting (being sick):

 1. Never wash raw chicken